birkheadc/templates/fullStack/nest_next/docs/README.md

 I have introduced type safety to translations via `intl/messages/interface.ts`.
 All languages implement this interface, and `useRichTranslations` understands all the possible keys of this interface, so incorrect values are flagged by the TypeScript compiler, both in the language files, and in components trying to display translations.

 In other words, messages can be extended by simply adding them to `interface.ts`.
-The compiler will tell the developer to add those messages in the language files. `useRichTranslations` will also only accept values that are included in the interface.
+The compiler will force the developer to add those messages in the language files. `useRichTranslations` will also only accept values that are included in the interface.

 ### Packages
 I use a few packages beyond what Next comes with out of the box.